 Consider the following points when preparing for your small clams hearing:

 Research the law.
 If you are unsure about your case, conduct research about the law.
 You can also consult an attorney to better assist you if you have any questions about your property rights or if you aren’t sure what to ask for in small claims court.

 Prepare what to say.
 During the hearing, the judge will ask questions about the case.
 Be prepared to discuss the stolen property, how the property was stolen, and all other relevant information.

 Prepare your evidence.
 You want to have your evidence organized with titles, dates, and why that piece of evidence is important.
-All your evidence should be geared toward showing the judge someone stole your property and that person either has to give you your property back or compensate you.
+All your evidence should be geared toward showing the judge someone stole your property, and that person either has to give you your property back or compensate you.

 Legal Educator @ People Clerk.
-Claudia is a lawyer and certified mediator in New York and Florida.
-She has participated in dozens of small claims mediations in New York City courts
+Claudia holds a J.D. degree and is a certified mediator in New York and Florida.
+She has participated in dozens of small claims mediations in New York City courts.